Instructor contact information

 Group portion:

-Group final exam will be May 1st and 3rd (during normal class time).
+Group final exam will be December 4th and 6th (during normal class time).

 • You will be allowed a calculator on the group final exam.

-• You will be required to use Rstudio on the group final exam.
+• You will be required to use RStudio on the group final exam.

 • If you miss more than 3 class days in Unit 3, you must complete the group exam individually.